yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-web-sdk-payment.md

 ```

 ## Step 6: Initiate the payment process

+For PayPal, the payment sheet opens immediately after selection—no extra confirmation step is needed.

 After the user has selected a payment method, remember to call `yuno.startPayment()` to initiate the payment flow.
 Below, you will find an example where `yuno.startPayment()` is called when the user clicks on `button-pay`: